 The red grape variety (also Andrea, Semenac A 16-76) is a new variety between Blaufränkisch x St. Laurent.
 It must not be confused with the table grape Andre.
-The crossing was made in 1960 by Jaroslav Horák in Velke Pavlovice in Czechoslovakia.
-It was named in honour of the natural scientist Christian Carl André (1763-1831), the founder of the Association for the Promotion of Fruit and Vine Growing in Brno.
+The cross was made in 1960 by Jaroslav Horák in Velke Pavlovice in Czechoslovakia.
+It was named in honour of the natural scientist Christian Carl André (1763-1831), the founder of the Association for the Promotion of Fruit and Vine Breeding in Brno (Brünn).
 Plant variety protection was granted in 1980.
-The Zweigelt variety was created with the same parents (but in the opposite direction of crossing).
-André was subsequently a cross-breeding partner in the new Agni and Rubinet.
+The Zweigelt variety also originated from the same parents (although the direction of crossing was reversed).
+André was subsequently a crossing partner in the new varieties Agni and Rubinet.
 The early-maturing, high-yielding vine is resistant to botrytis and winter frost.
 The thick-skinned berries yield full-bodied, astringent red wines with blackberry aroma, which are well suited for barrique age ing.
 In the Czech Republic, the variety is mainly cultivated in Moravia; the area under cultivation covers 261 hectares.
 In Slovakia, it is cultivated on 211 hectares.
 There is also a small stand in Germany in the Saale-Unstrut growing region with 5 hectares.
 In 2010, the variety occupied a total of 477 hectares of vineyards (Kym Anderson).

 The glossary is a monumental achievement and one of the most important contributions to wine knowledge.
 Of all the encyclopaedias I use on the subject of wine, it is by far the most important.
 That was the case ten years ago and it hasn't changed since.Andreas Essl